Non-monetary economy: Free contributions to the intellectual common good

 This is a case of mutualism (see macroeconomies below) embedded in the monetary economy and restricted to intellectual labor.
-Typical examples are posting questions and answers on an internet forum and, of course, Wikipedia.
+Typical examples are posting questions and answers on an internet forum, the production of open-source software, and the development of articles on Wikipedia.
 In these cases, subsistence is usually guaranteed by the monetary economy.
 Categories of such contributions are Commons-based peer production, Open source, Creative Commons license, and so on.